jaysnel/component-library-react/README.md

 Storybook Link coming soon.

-This is a componet library built using both Custom CSS and tailwind.
+This is a componet library built with pure CSS.